FurryR/cubiomespp/README.md

 This project is still under development but I will try to keep this library up-to-date.

-Feel free make a pull request if you want to help.
+Feel free to make a pull request if you want to help.